Diminished responsibility: State law

 California was the first state in the U.S. to adopt the diminished capacity defense, beginning with People v.
-Wells and People v.
-Gorshen.
-The doctrine would soon be abolished by ballot initiative in 1982 following the negative publicity surrounding the case of Dan White, who had killed George Moscone and Harvey Milk.
+Wells (1949) and People v.
+Gorshen (1959).
+The doctrine would soon be abolished by ballot initiative in 1982 following the negative publicity surrounding the case of Dan White, who in 1978 had killed George Moscone and Harvey Milk.
 While White's defense team did argue successfully for a ruling of diminished capacity, resulting in a verdict of voluntary manslaughter rather than murder, an urban legend that the defense had blamed White's actions on the ingestion of sugar and junk food (the so-called "Twinkie defense") sprang up out of inaccurate media coverage.
-One participant in the debate over diminished capacity rulings waved a Twinkie in the air to make his point.
-Currently, the California Penal Code states (2002), "The defense of diminished capacity is hereby abolished ... there shall be no defense of diminished capacity, diminished responsibility, or irresistible impulse..."
+Weeks later, in a subsequent debate in the state legislature over diminished capacity rulings, assemblyman Alister McAlister waved a Twinkie in the air to make his point.
+As of 2002, the California Penal Code states, "The defense of diminished capacity is hereby abolished ... there shall be no defense of diminished capacity, diminished responsibility, or irresistible impulse".